hachmannlab/chemml/_sources/CMLWTutorial.rst.txt

 ChemML Wrapper Tutorial
 =======================

-ChemML Wrapper is currently available in the version 0.8.

 ChemML Wrapper carry out a workflow of operations hosted by different open-source or commercial libraries/software.
 The workflow is similar to a directed graph and it can be designed in a text file.